whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 ![Fabletics May 2015 River of Grass](/img/FableticsMay2015RiverOfGrass.png)
 The outfit I chose was River of Grass, $69.95 (since this is my first outfit, I only paid $35).
-It is a 3-piece outfit consisting of a capri, sports bra and tank top.
+It's a 3-piece outfit consisting of a capri, sports bra and tank top.

 <br>

 ![Fabletics May 2015 Free Gift](/img/FableticsMay2015FreeGift.jpg)
 What a surprise!
-I didn’t know that they even give little gifts with your shipment.
+I didn’t know that they give gifts with your shipment.
 I’m sure it’s sporadic and I won’t expect to receive it every month, but I sure love surprises and this was a nice and appropriate gift for the type of subscription, thank you Fabletics!

 <br>